kubernetes-sigs/kueue/site/content/en/docs/concepts/topology_aware_scheduling.md

 {{< feature-state state="alpha" for_version="v0.9" >}}

-It is common that AI/ML workloads require a significant amount of pod-to-pod communication, and thus the network bendwidth between the running Pods translates into the workload execution time, and the cost of running such workloads.
-Then, the connectivity between the Pods depends on the placement of the Nodes, running the Pods, in the data center.
+It is common that AI/ML workloads require a significant amount of pod-to-pod communication.
+Therefore the network bandwidth between the running Pods translates into the workload execution time, and the cost of running such workloads.
+The available bandwidth between the Pods depends on the placement of the Nodes, running the Pods, in the data center.

 We observe that the data centers have a hierarchical structure of their